Our Research Members

 Adjunctive Professor, Yeates School of Graduate Studies, Ryerson University

 Developing optical technologies to assess tissue viability in the diabetic lower extremity.
 The aim is to develop novel devices in the prevention, diagnosis and management of Diabetic Foot Ulcers (DFU’s).
 The research laboratory is a combination of physics, engineering and clinical translation with the aim to have a direct impact on the lives of patients.

-Assistant Professor, Faculty of Pharmacy
+Associate Professor, Faculty of Pharmacy

 Senior Scientist, Advanced Diagnostics Division, Toronto General Research Institute, University Health Network

 Staff Pathologist, Laboratory Medicine and Pathobiology, Toronto General Hospital, University Health Network